Current and Upcoming

 — Philip Brandes, Los Angeles Times

-October 2008 – Steven Levenson’s The Language of Trees (ANPF 2007) had an off-broadway production at the Harold and Miriam Steinberg Center for Theatre’s Black Box Theatre.
+October 2008 – Steven Levenson’s The Language of Trees (ANPF 2007) was presented by Roundabout Theatre Company at the Harold and Miriam Steinberg Center for Theatre’s Black Box Theatre.

 March 2003 – Knowing Cairo (ANPF 2001) by Andrea Stolowitz received its world premiere at The Old Globe Theater.
-Was an LA Times Critics’ Pick, 2003.
+Was an LA Times Critics’ Pick, 2003 and earned San Diego’s “Billie” Best New Play Award.
+It is published by Playscripts Inc. and continues to be produced nationally and internationally.

 November 1998 – The Magic Fire (ANPF 1995) by Lillian Garrett-Groag, which received its world premiere at Oregon Shakespeare Festival in August 1997, was performed in Washington, DC, at the Kennedy Center in the Eisenhower Theatre.